 You can’t keep on top of changes to employment law

-A dedicated HR expert can make sure you’re up to date with all the latest changes to employment law from restricting salary history inquiries to eliminating questions about criminal history on job applications to accommodating pregnant and nursing employees and protecting LGTB workers.
+Dedicated HR services can make sure you’re up to date with all the latest changes to employment law from restricting salary history inquiries to eliminating questions about criminal history on job applications to accommodating pregnant and nursing employees and protecting LGTB workers.
 In addition, the #MeToo movement is causing companies to scramble to hold anti-harassment training, which HR can do.

 You find yourself getting involved in employee disputes